SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 }
 ```

-Now we can go in our `Main` class and create our cat and dog objects and call the `makeSound()` method on both of them.
+Now we can go to our `Main` class and create "cat" and "dog" objects and call the `makeSound()` method on both of them.

 ``` java